spiningup/Insight_newsline/README.md

-Insight_newsline : Automated timeline for news events.
+Automated timeline for news events.
 ================